epics-extensions/c2dataviewer/README.md

 * Bug fix when changing frame rate and/or camera [Done]

-* Bug to fix updating rate drop caused by CPU spark during resizing for image

 * Plot against multiple vertical axes
+    * Discussed, and decided to gather more requirements first before coding.

-* Show statistics data
+* Show statistics data for Scope

 * Add histogram support